How to Make the Ultimate Brit-Approved Edible Garden

 Time to add some flare to your handle.
 Tie a knot and wrap your thinnest rope around to create a nice handle grip.
 Add some glue periodically so the rope doesn't slip down the handle.

 Color blocked bucket?
 Yes please!

-We also created little open-ended totes for you to collect produce to give to friends and family!
-Stay tuned for the tutorial on that in a couple weeks! :)
+We also created little open-ended totes for you to collect produce to give to friends and family! :)